TOLL FREE: 1-866-611-2665

 Medical imaging can be ordered to assess the prostate, but traditionally a prostate biopsy is ordered to investigate high PSA levels and determine whether prostate cancer is present.
 During a standard transrectal prostate biopsy a needle is inserted into the prostate gland, and twelve random tissue samples are collected and sent to a lab for analysis.

-Because prostate cancer is known to be multifocal in nature, random sampling has its challenges – prostate cancers can be omitted in the tissues samples.
+Because prostate cancer is known to be multifocal in nature, random sampling has its challenges – prostate cancers can be missed in the tissue samples.
 Both overestimation and underestimation of the grade and burden of prostate cancer is a concern.
 Prostate biopsy is also an invasive procedure – not without risk.
-Since 2012, improvements in magnetic resonance imaging (MRI) technology and increased research into the subject has lead to MRI being used more often to evaluate men suspected of having prostate cancer.
+Since 2012, improvements in magnetic resonance imaging (MRI) technology and increased research into the subject has led to MRI being used more often to evaluate men suspected of having prostate cancer.
 The technique can help guide decisions about prostate biopsy.

-Mayfair Diagnostics recently add a 3T magnet at their Mayfair Place location.
-This stronger magnet has the potential to generate more detailed or faster imaging.
+Mayfair Diagnostics operates both a 1.5T and 3T magnet at our Mayfair Place location.
+The stronger 3T magnet has the potential to generate more detailed or faster imaging.
 MRI is very good at examining soft tissues such as joints, muscles, tendons and ligaments, as well as small peripheral nerves.
 The highly sensitive diagnostic information that 3T imaging can provide for the prostate can be very helpful in determining the management of prostate-related disease.

 It’s important to discuss with your doctor your family history and other risk factors, the risks and benefits of screening tests and medical imaging, and any other questions or concerns about your health.